SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-08-Tweet-Comments-Backend/README.md

       Space: <select your space from the drop down list>
     ```

+4. As the deployment of a Node.js application involves uploading and packaging a number of files and modules, the deployment via Web IDE might take some time.
+Please use this opportunity to login to the Cloud cockpit and check the creation of backing service instances, service bindings and applications.
+The order mentioned in your `mta.yaml` file will be followed during the deployment.
+You can also keep an eye on the flow of the deployment by watching the console logs from Web IDE or using the CF CLI command - **`cf logs <app name> --recent`**.

-4. Once your application is deployed launch the url for ratings_frontend app.
+Once your application is deployed launch the url for ratings_frontend app.
 As `tweet_comments` is a headless service and is consumed by the `ratings` service.

 5. Select a product from the list and navigate to the `Rate Item` tab.
 Give the product a rating and a comment and click on submit.